gdonald/grit/README.md

 - Run linting with `clippy`
 - Build the project
 - Run all tests
-- Generate code coverage reports
+- Generate and upload code coverage reports to Codecov

 To ensure your code passes CI checks before pushing: